qgadrian/compox/README.md

 end
 ```

-* Edit your `test_helper.exs` to stop the containers after the tests are
+- Edit your `test_helper.exs` to stop the containers after the tests are
   done:

 ```elixir
 ExUnit.after_suite(fn _ ->
   Compox.stop()
 end)
 ```

+### Upchecks

+Sometimes a container is started by it takes a while to be ready to be used by
+your application.
+For example, a database container can be started by the
+database will take few seconds to start accepting connections.

+To avoid any errors, Compox supports _upchecks_ probe configurations to validate
+whether a container can be used or not.

+You can implement your own logic to validate if a container is ready (see
+example below) or use the default provided upchecks:

+* `Postgres`: `Compox.Upchecks.Postgrex`

 ### Example